-The dean of the college, director of the school, or chairperson of the department in which the candidate wishes to work will consult with the student concerning any deficiencies in his or her undergraduate program.
+The chairperson of the department or director of graduate programs in which the candidate wishes to enroll will consult with the student concerning any deficiencies in his or her undergraduate program.
 Required make-ups may be removed at East Carolina University or at any other approved and regionally accredited institution.